 The following is concise check list containing just 30 quick questions.
 The first 20 concentrate on business risks while the final 10 look at personal risk.
 Together they are designed to assist you to work out whether you need Interruption Insurance.
-For organisations that are not-for-profit making businesses, read 'organisation 'for 'business in this checklist.
+For

-+ DOWNLOAD PDF VERSION
+DOWNLOAD PDF VERSION